bluerelay/windyquery/README.md

 ```

 ### Tests
-Windyquery includes tests [LISTEN/NOTIFY](https://github.com/bluerelay/windyquery/tree/master/windyquery/tests).
+Windyquery includes [tests](https://github.com/bluerelay/windyquery/tree/master/windyquery/tests).
 These tests are also good examples on how to use this library.

 #### Running tests
 Install pytest to run the included tests,